stettix/pg-wordvecs/README.md

 This was just an experiement to see how well the `cube` extension works for vector similarity operations.
 From our results it seems to work pretty well.
-That said, with datasets as small as the WordVectors we've used here, you're probably better off storing these in memory either using a brute force table scanm, or an in-memory data structure like an R-tree or similar.
+That said, with datasets as small as the WordVectors we've used here, you're probably better off storing these in memory either using a brute force table scan, or an in-memory data structure like an R-tree or similar.

 That said, being able to keep and update vector data like this in a database and use all the tools that come with it is potentially valuable.